dasha2020/test_django/README.md

-# School Management System
+# School System

-This is a small school management system that allows us to look through and edit information about students, teachers, subjects, and classes.
+This is a small school system that allows us to look through and edit information about students, teachers, subjects, and classes.
 Registered users can **add**, **edit**, and **delete** data using special forms.
 Written with Django and Python.

 ## Features